ayonli/ngrpc/api-node.md

 **`ngrpc.loadConfigForPM2(): { apps: any[] }`**

-Loads the configurations and reorganizes them so that the same configuration can be used in PM2's configuration file.
+Loads the configurations and reorganizes them so that the same configurations can be used in PM2's configuration file.

 ----